atremblay/obsidian-math/Ordinary differential equations/Linear DE with forcing.md

 ## No initial condition, one single input
 Suppose that the initial condition is zero in $(1)$, then nothing happens forever and ever because things never gets off the ground in the solution $(2)$.

 But with a system that has forcing, or input, then the state of the system can change, be it at time zero or at a later time.
-If I have a [[Mecanical vibration#Higher order DE|mass on a spring]] that is not initially stretched or compressed (no initial condition) and I whack it with a hammer at some other time, then the system will start to move.
+If I have a [[Problems/Mecanical vibration#Higher order DE|mass on a spring]] that is not initially stretched or compressed (no initial condition) and I whack it with a hammer at some other time, then the system will start to move.

 To understand the input dynamics, it's better to look at an input at a specific time.
-To model this we need the [[Dirac Delta Function]] and set
+To model this we need the [[../Calculus/Dirac Delta Function]] and set
 $$\mathbf{u}(\tau) = \delta(t-\tau)$$
 and set $\mathbf{B}$ to some sort of initial conditions that we will call $\mathbf{b}_0$ (basically the same thing as $\mathbf{x}_0$).
-The [[Dirac Delta Function]] acts as a switch.
+The [[../Calculus/Dirac Delta Function]] acts as a switch.
 At that specific point in time, an input is given to the system, very rapidly.

 Now, because there is an input to the system at some time $\tau$, $\mathbf{\dot{x}}(t)$ is no longer zero and it follows the dynamics of $\mathbf{Ax}$.
 In this diagram $x$ is represented as a scalar, but it's a vector.